Past Events

 March 2024

-Successful completion of the Modeller workshop
+Modeller workshop

 Energy experts convened on March 22nd for the Modeller Workshop Event, delving into the intricacies of the CoSi project and the insights gleaned from the CROSS model results.
 The event emphasized interdisciplinary collaboration, highlighting the significance of data coordination, scenario development, and stakeholder engagement in shaping the energy landscape.